lorisrossi/alphaTorrent/README.md

 ### Troubleshooting

-For OS X users have this error:
+For OS X users who have this error:
 > fatal error: ‘openssl/sha.h’ file not found

 please install the OpenSSL library as showed above